-Cindy (Miss Story Hat) dynamically performs folklore with music, props, humor and song.
-She uses narration, games and theatrical improvisation too!
+Our storytelling educator dynamically performs folklore with music, props, humor and song; then guides the students in narration, games and theatrical improvisation.
 The tales have themes in compassion, individuality or beauty of the human spirit.
-Stories are tailored to feature the rich, diverse cultures of LAUSD students to share their folklore: Mexico and Latin America, Africa, Asia and Native American.
+Stories are tailored to feature the rich, diverse cultures of students: Latino, African, Asian and Native-American.

 ___________________________________________________

-The children then get a chance to perform in story theater, embodying the journey of the characters and lessons.
+The children perform in story theater, embodying the journey of the characters and lessons.
 They repeat the rhymes, sequences, tone and gestures of the characters.
 Fun, educational theater games and improvisation help the children act out the story and learn about theater.
 They also learn about parts of the stage, plot and beginning, middle and end.
-Most importantly, they perform folklore from diverse cultures! !
-They can even share tales they have heard from their family and ancestors, breathing life into the lost oral traditions of family and community.
+Performance Arts state standards per grade can be integrated in the sessions.
+Most importantly, children perform folklore from diverse cultures!
+They can also perform tales they have heard from their family and ancestors, breathing life into the lost oral traditions of family and community.

 Spanish/English stories can be included.